aaronj1335/aaronj1335.github.com/_posts/2014-07-11-reactive-programming-and-mvc.md

       // subscribe or forEach
       .subscribe();

-true to form this implements the game succinctly using common frp idioms, all built on one abstraction: the event stream (or `Observer` in RxJS parlance). it doesn't have the familiar looking class or view definitions we're used to seeing in popular mvc frameworks, but it's got all those side-effect free functions&hellip; surely this code that would garner a nod of approval from functional purists, right? this code doesn't feel right though. it's mixing our application's data model (the order of the numbers, the results of the games) with displaying the data.
+true to form this implements the game succinctly using common reactive programming idioms, all built on one abstraction: the event stream (or `Observer` in RxJS parlance). it doesn't have the familiar looking class or view definitions we're used to seeing in popular mvc frameworks, but it's got all those side-effect free functions&hellip; surely this code that would garner a nod of approval from functional purists, right? this code doesn't feel right though. it's mixing our application's data model (the order of the numbers, the results of the games) with displaying the data.

 it's the jquery spaghetti of functional javascript.